alloba/book-of-hours-notes/books/Ettery After.md

 ## Description
 Ettery After

-An anonymous erotic novel occasionally claimed to have been written by Eva Dewulf, although at least two duels were fought in her honour to avenge this slander.
+An anonymous erotic novel occasionally claimed to have been written by [[world-at-large/Eva Dewulf|Eva Dewulf]], although at least two duels were fought in her honour to avenge this slander.
 ### Partial Study Description
 I'm Reading...